The Cognitive Sanctuary: A 3-Step Ritual to Reclaim Clarity During Perimenopause & Menopause

 Step 1: Support the Brain with Steady Fuel

 The brain consumes a significant share of daily energy.
-During perimenopause and menopause, blood sugar variability can amplify cognitive symptoms.
+During perimenopause and menopause, blood sugar variability can amplify menopause cognitive symptoms — including the difficulty concentrating, slow recall, and mental fatigue that many women notice long before they connect them to hormonal change.

 1. Morning Hydration Anchor